-When the project of the Law of Victims was being discussed in Congress, the government, in conjunction with the UNDP (2011b), was in favor of making the occupiers, rather than the victims, responsible for demonstrating their ownership over the claimed land (e.g., Red de Comunicaciones, 2011c).
-Nevertheless, in the ruling of the Law, the government eased the pressure on land owners by placing the responsibility of demonstrating ownership on the victims “with the support of the state” through to-be-created institutional structures (e.g., Red de Comunicaciones, 2011e,f).
-Such a move provided more guarantees of ‘occupants in good faith’.
+When Congress was discussing the project of the Law of Victims, the government, in conjunction with the UNDP (2011b), was in favor of making the occupiers rather than the victims responsible for demonstrating their ownership over the claimed land (Red de Comunicaciones, 2011c).
+Nevertheless, in the ruling of the Law, the government eased the pressure on land owners by placing the responsibility of demonstrating ownership on the victims “with the support of the state” through to-be-created institutional structures (Red de Comunicaciones, 2011e, 2011f).
+Such a move provided more guarantees of ‘occupants in good faith.’

-International organizations (the UN and its agencies, OIM, OAS) and countries (the US, Canada, the UK) also emphasized the need to strengthen the state’s institutional capacities to implement the Law. (e.g., Browne, 2011a; Embajada de Estados Unidos en Colombia, 2010a, 2011a, 2011b; Foreign & Commonwealth Office, 2011; Gobierno de Canadá, 2012; OIM, 2011, 2012; PNUD, 2010, 2012; Red de Comunicaciones, 2011e).
-Meanwhile, the Catholic Church and the NGOs supporting this frame focused on the need to work with and on the behalf of rural communities to foster their knowledge of the Law, document processes of land grabbing and land restitution and campaign to protect the security and lives of the claimants (Cáritas, 2013; CEC, 2013a, 2013b, 2011a, 2011b, 2011c; Forjando Futuros, 2012).
+International organizations (the UN and its agencies, OIM, OAS) and countries (the United States, Canada, the United Kingdom) also emphasized the need to strengthen the state’s institutional capacities to implement the Law.
+(Browne, 2011a; Embajada de Estados Unidos en Colombia, 2010a, 2011a, 2011b; Foreign & Commonwealth Office, 2011; Gobierno de Canadá, 2012; OIM, 2011, 2012; PNUD, 2010, 2012; Red de Comunicaciones, 2011e).
+Meanwhile, the Catholic Church and the NGOs supporting this frame focused on the need to work with and on the behalf of rural communities to foster their knowledge of the Law, document processes of land grabbing and land restitution, and campaign to protect the security and lives of the claimants (Cáritas, 2013; CEC, 2013a, 2013b, 2011a, 2011b, 2011c; Forjando Futuros, 2012).

 Principles.
-All of the actors backing the official frame emphasized peace and human rights as principles behind their backing of the Law.
-Moreover, the international allies of the government also promoted security and economic development (e.g., Browne, 2011a, 2011b; El Espectador, 2013; Gobierno de Canadá, 2012), whereas the government focused on the modernization of agrarian relations as a key component of peace (Restrepo, 2013).
+All of the actors supporting the official frame emphasized peace and human rights as principles behind their backing of the Law.
+The international allies of the government also promoted security and economic development (Browne, 2011a, 2011b; El Espectador, 2013; Gobierno de Canadá, 2012), whereas the government focused on the modernization of agrarian relations as a key component of peace (Restrepo, 2013).

 Oppositional Frame: The Law as Counterproductive for the Resolution of the Ongoing Armed Conflict

-The sectors that converged in this frame included international organizations, such as the Human Rights Watch [HRW] and Amnesty International [AI]; local NGOs, such as Corporación Nuevo Arco Iris [CNAI] (Corporation New Rainbow), Centro de Investigación y Educación Popular/Programa por la Paz [Cinep/PPP] (Centre for Research and Popular Education/Peace Program), Instituto de Estudios para el Desarrollo y la Paz [Indepaz] (Institute of Studies for Development and Peace), Mesa Nacional de Unidad Agraria (National Table of Agrarian Unity), Centro de Estudios de Derecho, Justicia y Sociedad [Dejusticia] (Center of Studies of Law, Justice and Society), Instituto Popular de Capacitación [IPC] (Popular Institute of Training), and Movimiento Nacional de Víctimas de Crímenes de Estado [MOVICE] (National Movement of Victims of State Crimes); public intellectuals (e.g., Alfredo Molano, Marco Palacios, Francisco Gutierrez Sanín and Luis Jorge Garay); the right-wing political party Puro Centro Democrático [PCD] (Pure Democratic Centre); cattle farmers, particularly those represented by the Federación Colombiana de Ganaderos [FEDEGAN] (Colombian Federation of Cattle Farmers); and the left-wing guerrillas of FARC.
+The sectors that converged in this frame included international organizations, such as the Human Rights Watch (HRW) and Amnesty International (AI); local NGOs, such as Corporation New Rainbow (CNAI) , Centre for Research and Popular Education/Peace Program (Cinep/PPP) , Institute of Studies for Development and Peace (Indepaz) , National Table of Agrarian Unity , Center of Studies of Law, Justice and Society (Dejusticia) , Popular Institute of Training (IPC) , and National Movement of Victims of State Crimes (MOVICE) ; public intellectuals (e.g., Alfredo Molano, Marco Palacios, Francisco Gutierrez Sanín, and Luis Jorge Garay); the right-wing political party Puro Centro Democrático (PCD) (Pure Democratic Centre); cattle farmers, particularly those represented by the Federación Colombiana de Ganaderos (FEDEGAN) (Colombian Federation of Cattle Farmers); and the left-wing guerrillas of FARC.

 Definition of the law.
-All of the actors supporting this counter-frame converged in labelling Law 1448 as an unrealistic, underfunded and counterproductive transitional justice measure that, in its application, was generating new waves of armed conflict.
+All of the actors supporting this counter-frame converged in labeling Law 1448 as an unrealistic, underfunded, and counterproductive transitional justice measure that, in its application, was generating new waves of armed conflict.
 In particular, the lack of resources allocated to implement the Law undermined the security of the civil population against renewed attacks by those interested in maintaining control over the disputed lands.